-Unit tests are tests meant to verify the external behavior of some data structure.
-More precisely, a good suite of tests should decisively answer the following question: "Does data structure X match the expected behavior of some abstract data type Y?
-For example, if I'm writing some custom stack implementation, does it behave in all the ways a stack should?"
+Unit tests are tests meant to verify the external behavior of some program.
+More precisely, a good suite of tests should decisively answer the following question: "Does some program X match the expected behavior of its specification Y?

-Not only that, you should be testing to make sure your data structure breaks in the correct ways as well.
-If somebody tries using your data structure in an invalid way, does it crash correctly?
+Not only that, you should be testing to make sure your program breaks in the correct ways as well.
+If somebody tries using your program in an invalid way, does it crash correctly?

 Here are some specific things you might want to try checking when testing: